flowersnlyrics/how-to-mcu/assignments/1a_printf_specifiers.md

 8. Describe the difference between `strlen` and `sizeof`.
 Write code to show the difference and put it here?
 9. Why is the null terminating character `\0` important?
 What is it?
 Use it to print a string and the length of the string you printed.
 10. Print four random sentences, each on it's own line.
 Start every other sentence with a tab.
-11. What are `UTF-8`?
+11. What is `UTF-8`?
 Why is it needed?

 # References
 *  [MIT printf tips](http://web.mit.edu/10.001/Web/Course_Notes/c_Notes/tips_printf.html)